SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Introduction

 Since the late 1990s, deep lookback surveys have come a long way.
 Initially, studies of distant galaxies were carried out by two largely disjoint communities focussing on either the rest-frame ultraviolet (UV) emission of relatively unobscured galaxies \citep[e.g.,][]{Williams1996, Madau1996, Steidel1996}, or the sub-mm emission of luminous and dusty `monsters' \citep[e.g.,][]{Hughes1998, Blain1999}.
 The {\it Spitzer} and {\it Herschel} space telescopes played a critical role by filling the wavelength gap between these two extrema \citep{Fazio2004,Rieke2004,Poglitsch2010,Griffin2010}.
 As such, they enabled a more complete and holistic census of the distant galaxy population, from unobscured to highly dust-enshrouded.
 The range in wavelengths over which resolved diagnostics of distant galaxies are accessible has steadily increased too: first with the installation of the WFC3 camera onboard the {\it Hubble Space Telescope} (HST, e.g., \citealt{Conselice2011,Szomoru2011,Law2012}), subsequently thanks to (sub)mm interferometers such as ALMA and NOEMA \citep[e.g.,][]{Hodge2016,Hodge2019,Tadaki2017a,Tadaki2020,Tan2024,Pastras2025}, and ultimately with the launch of {\it JWST} \citep[][see, e.g., \citealt{Suess2022,Kartaltepe2023,HuertasCompany2024,Martorano2025} among many others]{Gardner2006}.

 For galaxies at cosmic noon ($1 \lesssim z \lesssim 3$), these technological advances have increasingly enabled panchromatic studies, capturing flux and colour information as well as global structural parameters (albeit at a mix of resolutions) all the way across the rest-UV/optical/near-, mid- and far-infrared.
 The observational landscape for wide-area multi-wavelength lookback surveys stands to undergo a transformation of its own, with the {\it Euclid} mission underway \citep{Aussel2025,Quilley2025}, Rubin-LSST receiving first light, and the {\it Roman} and {\it Chinese Space Station Telescope (CSST)} missions projected for launch in the next few years.
-Together, these will deliver well-sampled SEDs and basic structural measurements at multiple wavelengths for large galaxy samples.
+Together, these will deliver galaxy samples of unprecedented size, with SEDs and basic structural measurements sampled out to the near-IR.